trstlabs/intento/docs/docs/actions/from-connected-chain.md

 **Action on Intento**

 If you want to execute actions locally on Intento, set `action["connection_id"]` to `""`.
-The funds sent with the ICS20 transfer will be used to pay for Action fees.
+The funds sent with the ICS20 transfer will be used to pay for action fees.

 **With execution over IBC**